Python3pkg/Probabilistic-Majority-Voting/README.md

     indices, names = mv.vote(windows=5)

 The initializer takes in 2 arguments
-* probabilities - a list of lists with equal length, each embedded list contains the probability of categories predicted by some machine learning algorithm, exactly the same you will get from [sklearn](http://scikit-learn.org/stable/)'s `predict_proba()` function
+* probabilities - a `numpy.ndarray` of lists (2d array) with equal length, each embedded list contains the probability of categories predicted by some machine learning algorithm, exactly the same you will get from [sklearn](http://scikit-learn.org/stable/)'s `predict_proba()` function
 * categories - a list of names of categories, each category must match the index of it's probability in each and every embedded list in `probabilities`

 ## TODOs